 Supporting Charities that Help Widows

 There is a group of women who need special care and attention but often find themselves marginalized and ignored: widows.
 Charities that help widows understand the myriad of difficult situations women find themselves in once their spouses die.
 From cultural assumptions to legislative restrictions, widows are one of the most vulnerable groups in the world.
+Modern Widows Club reports that over 676 annual meetings and activities help create support groups where widows find community and healing.
+This demonstrates how charities supporting widows work to foster connections and promote recovery.
+The modern widows club movement has expanded to serve thousands of women through both virtual and in-person communities.

 The United Nations estimates that there are 258 million widows in the world.
 The plight of widows is a deeply entrenched issue that demands urgent attention.
-With their unique circumstances and vulnerabilities, widows often face a myriad of challenges ranging from denial of inheritance rights to enduring extreme stigma and discrimination.
-To shed light on the experiences and amplify the voices of widows, the United Nations designated June 23 as International Widows’ Day in 2011 “to draw attention to the voices and experiences of widows and to galvanize the unique support that they need.”[1]
+With their unique circumstances and vulnerabilities, widows often face a myriad of challenges.
+These range from denial of inheritance rights to enduring extreme stigma and discrimination.
+Research from World Economic Forum indicates that one in ten women of marital age is widowed globally.
+The Middle East and North Africa saw a 24 percent increase in widows between 2010 and 2015, partly due to conflict.

 “Experience from the past, shows that widows are often denied inheritance rights, have their property grabbed after the death of a partner, and can face extreme stigma and discrimination, as perceived ‘carriers’ of disease,” the United Nations reports.
 “Worldwide, women are much less likely to have access to old age pensions than men, so the death of a spouse can lead to destitution for older women.”[2]
+These barriers make it difficult for local widows to rebuild their lives within their own communities.
+According to research in Scientific Reports, widows living alone face 56 percent higher risk of depression compared to those who co-reside with family.

 “Women frequently inherit nothing when a marriage ends, and official legal systems offer little recourse,” reports the World Bank.
 “Some may even lose their children to the husband’s lineage.
 Broader patterns of gender inequality add to the heavy burden on women’s shoulders.
 They are shut out of labor markets, have fewer productive assets, and bear greater responsibility for the care of children and the elderly.”[5]
+Both widows and widowers face similar challenges, though women experience higher rates of poverty and social isolation.
+Widows Empowerment Trust promotes social inclusion through peer support and community activities.
+The organization strives to counteract loneliness and loss of confidence by offering befriending calls, home visits, and social outings for bereaved spouses.

 Subira experienced great distress after her husband’s passing.
-Tradition had brought her to her in-law’s home when she wed, but after her husband died, her in-laws made things very difficult for her.
+Tradition had brought her to her in-law’s home when she wed.
+But after her husband died, her in-laws made things very difficult for her.
 They seemed to care for her five children, but they disparaged her on every occasion.[6]

-She couldn’t take their hostility any longer, but she also knew she could not manage to care for all of her children on her own.
-Subira made the heartbreaking decision to leave two of her children with her in-laws.
 Even with fewer mouths to feed, Subira and her other three children were soon plunged into poverty.
-Subira did what she could to make money, but her two eldest children were forced to leave school to save money, which is sadly a common tale in the lives of those battling poverty.
+Subira did what she could to make money.
+But her two eldest children were forced to leave school to save money.
+This is sadly a common tale in the lives of those battling poverty.
+Organizations like Loomba Foundation track how widows worldwide struggle with both economic hardship and social stigma.

 GFA World and other charities that help widows understand how to properly assist women like Subira.
 GFA’s lifesaving ministry to widows is incredibly compassionate and full of dignity for the women.
-A guiding Bible verse about helping orphans and widows is Matthew 25:45: “Then He will answer them, saying, ‘Assuredly, I say to you, inasmuch as you did not do it to one of the least of these, you did not do it to Me.’”
+A guiding Bible verse about helping orphans and widows is Matthew 25:45: “Then He will answer them, saying, ‘Assuredly, I say to you, inasmuch as you did not do it to one of the least of these, you did not do it to Me.'”
+Organizations focused on widow care, including the National Widowers Organization, address the unique needs of bereaved spouses across different demographics.
+Through faithful service, GFA demonstrates how practical assistance combined with spiritual care can transform lives and restore hope to vulnerable communities.

 Your gift can be the difference in a widow’s life.
+Through God’s grace, you can help restore hope and dignity to vulnerable women around the world.

-[1] “International Widows’ Day 23 June.”
+Learn more about missionaries in Africa[1] “International Widows’ Day 23 June.”
 United Nations. https://www.un.org/en/observances/widows-day.
 Accessed October 19, 2022.

 [2] Ibid.